 Pay attention to the value of

-If the downstream is MySQL, MariaDB, or another TiDB cluster, you can use sync-diff-inspector to verify the data after data synchronization.
+If the downstream is MySQL, MariaDB, or another TiDB cluster, you can use sync-diff-inspector to verify the data after data replication.